What Else Is It Called?

 We use the guidance of the International Renal Interest Society (IRIS) to determine the degree of severity as well as to guide treatment.

-Unfortunately CKD is a progressive and irreversible condition but we can manage the symptoms and slow progression if it is diagnosed early.
+CKD is a progressive and irreversible condition however, we can manage the symptoms and slow progression if it is diagnosed early.

 In clinically affected patients supportive care in hospital includes: